Vienna Convention on Consular Relations: Application of the treaty by the United States

 In March 2005, following the decisions of the International Court of Justice in the LaGrand case (2001) and Avena case (2004), the United States withdrew from the Optional Protocol to the Convention concerning the Compulsory Settlement of Disputes, which confers the ICJ with compulsory jurisdiction over disputes arising under the convention.

 In 2006, the United States Supreme Court ruled that foreign nationals who were not notified of their right to consular notification and access after an arrest may not use the treaty violation to suppress evidence obtained in police interrogation or belatedly raise legal challenges after trial (Sanchez-Llamas v.
 Oregon).
 In 2008, the U.S. Supreme Court further ruled that the decision of the ICJ directing the United States to give "review and reconsideration" to the cases of 51 Mexican convicts on death row was not a binding domestic law and therefore could not be used to overcome state procedural default rules that barred further post-conviction challenges (Medellín v.
 Texas).

 In 1980, prior to its withdrawal from the Optional Protocol, the U.S. brought a case to the ICJ against Iran—United States Diplomatic and Consular Staff in Tehran (United States v.
 Iran)—in response to the seizure of United States diplomatic offices and personnel by militant revolutionaries.

+Attempted violation of the treaty by the United States

+On 27 January 2026, agents of the United States Immigration and Customs Enforcement division of the Department of Homeland Security attempted to enter the Ecuadorian consulate in Minneapolis.
+In videos posted on social media, a consular employee can be heard saying, “This is the Ecuadorian consulate.
+You’re not allowed to enter,” and an agent responding “If you touch me, I’ll grab you.”
+According to a statement subsequently posted by the Cancillería del Ecuador to social media, consular officials blocked ICE agents from entering the consulate, and Ecuador's foreign minister later sent a "note of protest" to the U.S. Embassy in Ecuador, demanding that steps be taken to prevent repeats of such incidents.